jlgerber/cpp_happy_fun_time/session_02/session02.md

 }
 ```

-observe the difference between this:
+Observe the difference between this:

 ```
 void foo(string name) {
     name = "foo";
 }
 ```

-and this:
+And this:

 ```
 void foo(string &name) {
     name = foo;